tyo-nu/MINE-Database/docs/inputs.rst

 Writing Reaction Rules
 **********************
-With the reaction SMIRKS written, now the whole rule for Pickaxe must be written.
+With the reaction SMARTS written, now the whole rule for Pickaxe must be written.
 The rules are written as follows in a .tsv::

     RULE_ID REACTANTS   RULE    PROODUCTS   NOTES

-The rule_id is an arbitrary, unique value, the reactants and products specify how many compounds a rule should be expecting, and the rule is the reaction SMIRKS.
+The rule_id is an arbitrary, unique value, the reactants and products specify how many compounds a rule should be expecting, and the rule is the reaction SMARTS.
 Notes can be provided, but have no effect on the running of Pickaxe.
 The reactants and products are specified as a generic compound, "Any", or as a predefined coreactant.